bryant1410/reified/README.md

 npm install reified
 ```

 For browsers there is now a rough combined version which will be improved over time.
-Right now it has zero testing for compatability aside from the fact that it worked in the version of Chrome what I made it work in.
-At minimum it will always required a ArrayBuffers or a brave soul who will translate the underlying Buffer class to work with strings.
+It's not tested at all but it is known to work in many/most browsers with ArrayBuffer support.

 ## Overview